TomaszPierzchala/microservices-demo/README.md

  1. In a new window, run up a second account-server using HTTP port 2223:
      * `java -jar target/microservice-demo-1.1.0.RELEASE.jar accounts 2223`
  1. Allow it to register itself
- 1. Kill the first account-server and see the web-server switch to using the new account-server - no loss of service.
+ 1. Kill the first account-server and see the web-server switch to using the new account-server - no loss of service. :thumbsup: